WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 1. Let *certificate* be `certificates`\[*signature*\["keyIndex"]].

-1. The parser MUST define a partial function from public key types to signing algorithms, with the following map as a subset:
+1. The parser MUST define a partial function from public key types to signing algorithms, and this function must at the minimum include the following
+   mappings:

    RSA, 2048 bits:
    : rsa_pss_sha256 as defined in Section 4.2.3 of {{!TLS1.3}}